freenas/freenas-docs/userguide/jails.rst

 The ssh daemon
 `sshd(8) <https://www.freebsd.org/cgi/man.cgi?query=sshd>`__
-must be enabled to access a jail from another system using SSH.
+must be enabled in a jail to allow SSH access to that jail from another system.

-Access the shell of the jail in the %brand% UI to enable SSH.
-Log into the UI.
+The jail :guilabel:`Status` must be :guilabel:`up`
+before the :guilabel:`Shell` option is available.
+Start the jail by clicking
+:menuselection:`Jails -->` |ui-options| :menuselection:`--> Start`
+for the desired jail.
 Click
-:menuselection:`Jails -->` |ui-options| :menuselection:`--> Shell`
+|ui-options| :menuselection:`--> Shell`
-for the desired jail.
-The jail status must be :guilabel:`up` for :guilabel:`Shell` to be available.
-Start the jail by clicking
-|ui-options| and :guilabel:`Start`.
-The jail root shell is shown in this
+to start a shell on the jail.
+A jail root shell is shown in this
 example: